21 GitHub Actions

 secrets are stored with the GitHub repository (so we can access them from within the workflow file).
 To do this, we’re going to return to the Settings tab on the sap

-repository, expand Secrets and variables under Security, and select Actions:6
+repository, expand Secrets and variables under Security, and select Actions:3

 Use New repository secret to create three new secrets: RSCONNECT_USER, RSCONNECT_TOKEN, and RSCONNECT_SECRET.
-You can access these in your shinyapps.io account:
+You can access these in your shinyapps.io account by clicking on the Tokens tab, then Show and Show secret:

 When you’re finished, should see the following three Repository secrets: